- Understand your audience for the test. Do not pretend that the raters are "students"

 might not understand.
 Do not rely on formulas or technical jargon.

-The topic is chosen at the start of the test (do not prepare anything in advance).
+The topic is chosen at the time of the test (do not prepare anything in advance).
 This allows

-for a more authentic sample of a TA's academic fluency; the real test of an ITA's teaching fluency comes when he or
+for a more authentic sample of a TA's academic fluency; the real test of an ITA's academic fluency comes when he or

 she must respond to the unexpected questions and comments from students (a key component of labs, review sessions,